acidtone/sessions-c11/README.md

 - Refactor your `max-width` declaration from the previous activity so that it uses the `ch` unit.
 Change your max line length to `85ch`.
 - User [Google Fonts](https://fonts.google.com/) to set a custom Display font on your headings and a Text font for the rest of your text.

+**Don't forget to push your code to a public GitHub repo to keep up your green!**

 ---

 ## Oct 5 - Git, GitHub and the Command Line